kristofzerbe/kiko.io/source/_posts/2024/Diving-Into-the-World-of-Lemmy.md

 In general, however, I find the Lemmy API sometimes a bit strange, and not only because of the somewhat odd parameter values for ``sort``: Hot, Top, New, Old and Controversial.
 Whoever came up with this hasn't heard of self-explanatory code.

 The JSON response from the Lemmy API is, as is often the case, massive and full of redundancies, which is probably because pre-built objects are simply stuffed into the comments of the list when the route is called.
-So an entry contains not only the actual ``Comment'' object, but also the referencing information as a complete object:
+So an entry contains not only the actual ``Comment`` object, but also the referencing information as a complete object:

 ```json
 {